redeslab/docs/docs/ubuntu.md

 ### BAS Configuration

-+ This step is to connect the Pool with BAS network in order to have HOP protocol regonize your new Pool:
++ This step is to connect the Pool with BAS network in order to have HOP protocol recognize your new Pool:

 ```console
 $ cd pool